 The Proprietor is housed in one of Albury’s oldest buildings and serves modern paddock-to-plate cuisine, and Geoffrey Michael Patissier is the ‘go to’ for a sweet treat.
 Ebden & Olive provides perfect picnic creations and nearby Nord Bakery makes delicious Scandi bread and pastries.

 Across the border in Wodonga, Miss Amelie is housed in the former railway precinct.
-Here, David Kapay does a modern take on European classics.
-Keeping up the street food smarts is Andiamo, which calls a shipping container home!
+Owner and chef David Kapay does a modern take on European classics.
+Keeping up the street food smarts is Andiamo Street Kitchen, which calls a shipping container home!
 Expect fabulous treats from this quirky bolthole.

 Albury-Wodonga is home to many of Australia’s major retail chains, but there’s no shortage of unique local stores to browse.